How to Remove Ransomware

-Ransomware is legit the digital version of a hostage situation.
-You’re locked behind a wall of encryption waiting for ominous messages from a cybercriminal who likely demanded a lot of cryptocurrency.
+Ransomware is the digital version of a hostage situation.
+You’re locked behind a wall of encryption, waiting for ominous messages from a cybercriminal who likely demanded a lot of cryptocurrency.

-So, how do you remove ransomware without giving in to extortionists?
+So, let’s discuss how to remove ransomware without giving in to extortionists.

 How is ransomware removed?